 - 1. A 'looked after child'(1) or a child who was previously looked after but immediately after being looked after became subject to an adoption(2), child arrangements order (residency order)(3), or special guardianship order(4). - (1) A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
-In Gloucestershire, such children are referred to as Children in Care. - (2) This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders). - (3) Under the provisions of Section 12 of the Children and Families Act 2014, which amend Section 8 of the Children Act 1989, residence orders have now been replaced by child arrangement orders. - (4) See Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - 2.
+In Gloucestershire, such children are referred to as Children in Care. - (2) This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders). - (3) Under the provisions of Section 12 of the Children and Families Act 2014, which amend Section 8 of the Children Act 1989, residence orders have now been replaced by child arrangement orders. - (4) See Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - (5) A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - 2.
 Children who have a sibling attending the school and who will continue to do so when the younger child is admitted